-The demographic structure and business features of Vietnamese SMEs were revealed by descriptive statistics like mean, median, and mode to analyze central tendency.
-Variance and standard deviation measure data dispersion.
-Table 1 helped understand SMEs' innovation, market competition, and external environmental factors, laying the groundwork below.
+The demographic structure and business features of Vietnamese SMEs were revealed by descriptive statistics such as mean, median, and mode to analyze the central tendency.
+The variance and standard deviation measure the data dispersion.
+Table 1 help understand the innovation, market competition, and external environmental factors of SMEs, laying the groundwork below.